mario-to-lowercase/MicroDoc/README.md

   Pages can be used to create different sections or posts on your blog.
   - `file`: The path to the `.md` file that contains the content for the page.
   - `title`: The title of the page, which will be displayed in the navigation and header.
+  - `url`: The url that will be used for this page in the adressbar.
   - `category`: The category that the page belongs to, helping you organize and group similar content.
   - `enabled`: A boolean flag that indicates whether the page is active and should be displayed.
 Set this to `true` to include the page, or `false` to hide it from the navigation.
 - Example: